Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 Does everything work?

-It’s important to regularly check your website and ensure everything is functioning properly, especially after upgrades are performed.
+It’s important to regularly check your website to ensure everything is functioning properly, especially after upgrades are performed.

-This type of review can be done manually by visually reviewing the website, but can also be programmed through unit tests and other testing platforms.
-We like the platform Ghost Inspector to create automated tests on your website.
+This type of review can be done manually by visually reviewing the website but can also be programmed through unit tests and other testing platforms.
+For example, we like the platform Ghost Inspector, which can create automated tests on your website.

 Donation and Registration Forms

 Forms are the lifeblood of your website.
-If users cannot complete forms to contact you or donate, then you will lose valuable supporters.
+If users cannot complete forms to donate, register for events, or contact you, you will lose valuable supporters.

 We encourage you to regularly test all forms on the website to ensure that: